 Step 9: Download the Powershell file as you will need to copy and paste the script info into your Azure Automation Policy

-Step 9: Click on Test pane and test the report.
+Save, and click on the Test pane and test the report.